General Maintenance Tasks User TrainingFollow

 How to log into a GMT

-When a maintenance employee logs into a machine, Spindle will automatically place them in General Maintenance Tasks.
-If you use the down arrow under Maintenance Task, a dropdown list of available GMTs will appear.
-This list of tasks is customizable and can be edited by the maintenance manager.
-General Maintenance Tasks (GMT) Configuration
+When a Maintenance Worker logs into a machine, Spindle will automatically place them in General Maintenance Tasks.
+If you use the drop-down arrow under Maintenance Task, a list of available GMTs will appear.
+This list of tasks is customizable and can be edited by the Maintenance Manager.

 GMT and Scheduled Maintenance Relationship